Klipper3d/klipper/docs/CANBUS.md

     bitrate 1000000
     up ip link set $IFACE txqueuelen 128
 ```

+Note that some Linux distributions use `systemd-networkd` or
+`NetworkManager` instead of `ifupdown`.
+On those systems, the
+`/etc/network/interfaces.d/can0` file may be ignored.

 For systems using `systemd-networkd`, create a file named
 `/etc/systemd/network/80-can.network` with the following contents: